What is Humanism all about?

 Like traditional religions, humanists and other nontheists have deeply held beliefs, core values, and community that are central to a our identity.
 “Humanist” is a common collective identifier that refers to those who may identify as nontheist, atheist, agnostic, humanist, pastafarian, bright, freethinker, or other designations.

 While terminology and emblems are varied, there are core philosophical foundations that are held in common regardless of labels: Scientific naturalism sees the lens of science as the best way to understand the world, assigning certainty only according to the weight of evidence.
 Humanists are skeptical of evidence through any source, especially revelation, tradition, or authority.
 Right actions follow from an ultimate value of human-flourishing, human-based rational ethics and our evolved empathy and instincts as social animals.
 Tools such as deontology, virtue ethics, consequentialism, and utilitarianism are used in concert to create a solid foundation for ethical action in any given situation.
 A humanist makes meaning in life by viewing the world through the lens of scientific naturalism, acting according to human-based, rational ethics, and by seeking lasting personal fulfillment through the advancement of oneself, one’s community, and humanity.
-Also refer to Humanism and Its Aspirations of the American Humanist Association.
+Also refer to Humanism and Its Aspirations of the American Humanist Association and the 2014 recommitment to scientific integrity.

 Chaplains are required to serve all military personnel, but as a naturalistic philosophy, humanism has no divine worship, hierarchical clergy, scripture, or divine truth/dogma.
 As such, humanists generally do not identify with terms such as “faith,” “worship,” or “religion.”
 Traditional religions and traditional religious terms are common in the chaplaincy regulations but should be applied with care to humanists.
 While humanists have no prescribed time or mode of services, they benefit from community activities such as discussion, music, intellectual lectures, and social interaction.
 These are best led by a fellow humanist rather than a leader (or chaplain) from a traditional faith group.